 The prosecution must prove either an intent to pervert the course of justice or an intent to do something which if achieved, would pervert the course of justice.

-In R v Kellett, the court held that the offence of attempting to pervert the course of justice would not necessarily be committed by a person who tried to persuade a false witness, or even a witness
+In R v Kellett, the court held that the offence of attempting to pervert the course of justice would not necessarily be committed by a person who tried to persuade a false witness,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.